-A clearly marked marine safety exclusion zone will be established around 200 metres west (upstream) of the new bridge and 30m east (downstream) of the existing truss bridge.
+A clearly marked marine safety exclusion zone is in place around 200 metres west (upstream) of the new bridge and 30m east (downstream) of the existing truss bridge.

 Although a large part of the river’s width will be restricted, the main channel and deep water will be unobstructed by the rock platform, so there will be minimal effect on river and tidal flows.
 The temporary rock platform will be removed after bridge construction and some of the material will be reused elsewhere on the project.
 All piling on the northern side of the river will be done using large barges where the deeper water and channel makes this possible.

 Piles create a strong foundation for the bridge by connecting the piers to a layer of soil or rock.
 The piling method used depends on the soil or rock type and the load the pile will support.